beanhuo/beanhuo.github.io/about.md

 ### Welcome to My Blog!

-Thanks for visiting!
+<div style="font-size: 20px;"> Thanks for visiting!
 I hope you like what you read here.
-Let’s discover new ideas and make life more exciting—together!
+Let’s discover new ideas and make life more exciting—together! </div>

 ### About Me

-With **12+ years** of experience in **software engineering, Linux, platform devleopment, embedded system**, I currently specialize in designing and developing high-performance storage solutions at **Micron Technology**.
+<div style="font-size: 20px;"> With **12+ years** of experience in **software engineering, Linux, platform devleopment, embedded system**, I currently specialize in designing and developing high-performance storage solutions at **Micron Technology**.

 I’m deeply passionate about **storage performance optimization** and **data-driven innovation**.
 My work focuses on building scalable software, fostering collaboration, and delivering robust solutions.
-I thrive on challenges and believe in continuous learning to push technological boundaries.
+I thrive on challenges and believe in continuous learning to push technological boundaries.  </div>

 ---